epfl-ada/ada-2025-project-zlayjiya/docs/index.md

         We've mapped 52 galaxies, decoded their identities, and watched the universe fragment over a decade.
 But one question remains unanswered: <strong>do the inhabitants of these galaxies stay home, or do they wander?</strong>
     </p>
     <p>
         In the physical universe, stars rarely leave their galaxies.
-But in the YouNiverse, viewers have no such constraints — a single click can transport them from a Gaming stream to a Music video to a Political commentary.
+But in the YouNiverse, viewers have no such constraints—a single click can transport them from a Gaming stream to a Music video to a Political commentary.
 To understand these journeys, we must first map the <span class="highlight">highways that connect the galaxies</span>.
     </p>

     <h3>The Cosmic Highway: Where Does Attention Flow?</h3>
     <p>
         Yet some attention <em>does</em> escape.
 Where does it go?
 To visualize the inter-galactic traffic, we constructed a <strong>chord diagram</strong> of all 52 communities.
-Each arc represents a galaxy's size, and ribbons show the flow of shared audience between them — the thicker the ribbon, the stronger the gravitational bond.
+Each arc represents a galaxy's size, and ribbons show the flow of shared audience between them—the thicker the ribbon, the stronger the gravitational bond.
     </p>

     <div class="viz-container">